peterjmartinson/writing/DistractedFortune/20240807_MorningPages/draft.md

 The rules are laid out in Cameron's instructions above:

 1. Use a pen or pencil
-2. Write on three sheets of paper
+2. Start writing on a piece of paper as soon as you wake
-3. Do it as soon after waking up as possible
+3. Keep writing until you've filled three sheets of paper

-Since it takes about a half hour to do this, you might be thinking "why not just bang out on a computer?"
+Since this takes about a half hour to 45 minutes, you might be thinking "why not just bang it out on a computer in half the time?"
 Nope.
 You write too fast on a computer.
 The goal is NOT to go fast, but rather to go slow.

 When I wake up in the morning, more often than not I start thinking about all the things I need to do in the day.
 Rapidly.
-Writing out my morning pages doesn't stop the train of thoughts, but rather forces me to think more deeply about them.
+My morning pages don't stop the train of thoughts, but rather they force me to think more deeply.

 It forces you to think through your ideas.